Chapter 16.25

 r.
 Road signs and stop signs shall be shown.

 a.
-The location and dimension of all existing and proposed structures (when feasible), property lines, easements, parking lots, power lines, rights-of-way, ground signs, refuse areas, and lighting.
+The location and dimension of all existing and proposed structures, property lines, easements, parking lots, power lines, rights-of-way, amenities, and lighting.

 b.
 The plant names (both botanical and common name), location, quantity, and size of all existing and proposed plants.
 The proposed plan should indicate the size of the plant material at maturation (see Chapter 17.60 EMMC for more landscaping standards).